paulfsabadin/AnimalRecognitionDeepLearning/README.md

 datasets and place them in subfolders of the 'filesRoot' directory of your choosing.
 Also edit the 'filesRoot' path variable in the code to point to where you want.

+Also place a folder under the same 'filesRoot' folder, called 'myImags' that contain some of your own dog and/or human images.

 ## Usage:
 Simply launch a Jupyter Notebook and execute the .ipyjn file